Lnk: Simplify Your Dotfiles with a Git-Native CLI

 tar -xzf lnk_Linux_x86_64.tar.gz

-and initializes it as a Git repo.
-From there, Lnk is ready to go.
-Let’s walk through a common workflow.
+lnk initThat creates ~/.config/lnk and initializes it as a Git repo.
+From there, Lnk is ready.
+Let’s talk about the actual workflow.

 1. Initialize Your Dotfiles Repo